 Your brand needs to surface across several of them to be cited, which is why mentions across independent platforms matter more than depth on any single one.

-Entity authority beats SERP position.
-Forbes ranks #1 for “best CRM” and gets cited by ChatGPT.
-PCMag ranks #2 for the same query and gets ignored.
-The difference is not content quality; it is entity graph density.
+Entity authority appears to outweigh SERP position in observed citation data.
+Forbes ranks #1 for “best CRM” and gets cited by ChatGPT; PCMag ranks #2 and gets ignored.
+Based on external research, the likely differentiator is entity graph density.
+This is an observed pattern, not confirmed by Google.
 AI engines cite the brand they recognize, not the page that ranks highest.

 Geographic bias adds another layer of complexity.
 US-based brands are cited more frequently than non-US brands across major AI engines, largely because training data and retrieval indexes skew toward English-language, US-centric sources.
 If your primary market is outside the United States, your GEO strategy requires stronger entity signals, Wikipedia, Wikidata, and region-specific review platforms to compensate for this structural disadvantage.